 In the 13-14 season Brönnimann has made many significant debuts including with the Oslo Philharmonic, Helsinki Philharmonic, Royal Scottish National, Copenhagen Philharmonic, Orchestre Philharmonique de Strasbourg, Norwegian Opera and the Britten Sinfonia.

 Elsewhere Brönnimann returned to Teatro Colón (Buenos Aires) twice; once for an immersive concert performance of Nono Prometeo and for a second time to conduct Lachenmann The Little Match Girl with the composer as narrator.
 He also returned to the Royal Stockholm Philharmonic, Iceland Symphony, London Sinfonietta for several programmes and to Klangforum Wien for a performance of Romitelli’s Index of Metals at the Theater an der Wien with Barbara Hannigan.

 Brönnimann made his operatic debut with English National Opera in 2008 with Olga Neuwirth Lost Highway since which time he has returned to ENO for productions of John Adams Death of Klinghoffer (Tom Morris) and La Fura dels Baus’s Ligeti Le Grand Macabre, a work which he also conducted at the Teatro Colón, Argentina, and at Komische Oper Berlin in the Barry Kosky revival in 2013.

-Born in Switzerland, Brönnimann trained at the City of Basel Music Academy and at the Royal Northern College of Music in Manchester, where he was subsequently appointed Visiting Tutor in Conducting.
+Born in Switzerland, Brönnimann trained at the City of Basel Music Academy and at the Royal Northern College of Music in Manchester.